Variational approximation of functionals defined on 1-dimensional connected sets: the planar case: Abstract

 \section{Abstract}

-In this paper we consider variational problems involving 1-dimensional connected sets in the Euclidean plane, such as the classical Steiner tree problem and the irrigation (Gilbert-Steiner) problem.
-We relate them to optimal partition problems and provide a variational approximation through Modica-Mortola type energies proving a $\Gamma$-convergence result.
+In this paper we consider variational problems involving 1-dimensional connected sets in the Euclidean plane, such as the classical Steiner tree problem and the irrigation (Gilbert--Steiner) problem.
+We relate them to optimal partition problems and provide a variational approximation through Modica--Mortola type energies proving a $\Gamma$-convergence result.
 We also introduce a suitable convex relaxation and develop the corresponding numerical implementations.
 The proposed methods are quite general and the results we obtain can be extended to $n$-dimensional Euclidean space or to more general manifold ambients, as shown in the companion paper \cite{BoOrOu}.